MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-smb-guidance.md

 This article is designed to help you troubleshoot Server Message Block (SMB) issues.
 Most users are able to resolve their issue by using the solutions that are provided here.

-## Introduction to SMB
+## SMB terminology

 Communicating correct terminology is a key aspect of quality SMB troubleshooting.
 Therefore, you should learn basic SMB terminology to ensure accuracy of data collection and analysis.

-- SMB Server (SRV) is always the system that hosts the file system, also called the file server.
+- SMB Server (SRV) (also known as the file server) is always the system that hosts the file system.
 - SMB Client (CLI) is always the system that tries to access the file system.
 - These terms are consistent regardless of the operating system version or edition.
 For example, if a Windows Server 2016-based computer tries to reach the SMB share *\\\\MyWorkstation\\Data* on a Windows 10-based computer, Windows Server 2016 is the SMB Client and Windows 10 is the SMB Server.